 Of course, part of that requires a meaningful clergy discipline program.
 And maybe Stevenson is taking steps to have such a program.
 He’s bringing in a new canon to the ordinary—and he’s served as a canon to the ordinary himself.
 Usually, that’s not a good sign, but let’s hope in this case it is.
 But if it is, it needs to start with actually honoring the canons and providing a pastoral response in every case in which a complaint is made to the intake officer.
 So, farewell Sven vanBaars and J.P.
 Causey.
 See ya, wouldn’t wanna be you.
 Let’s not catch ya on the rebound.

 And a number of cases those two dolts and the knuckleheaded and spiritually ugly Caroline Parkinson bollixed need to be revisited.
 It’s not enough to shrug and say, “Happened before I got here.
 Too bad, so sad, catch you on the rebound.”
-At the end of the day, the canons are the rules of the road, that promises that form our common life together.
+At the end of the day, the canons are the rules of the road, the promises that form our common life together.
 When jackasses like J.P.
 Causey, Sven vanBaars, Caroline Parkinson, Leslie Steffensen, Melissa Hollerith and the other imbeciles involved in the disciplinary committee break those promises, they tear the fabric that underpins the diocese.

 Nor is Stevenson going to succeed if he ignores DioVA’s outcasts.